-Your dossier contains data for an in vitro gene mutation study in bacteria, and data for an in vitro cytogenicity study in mammalian cells.
+Your dossier contains data for an in vitro gene mutation study in bacteria, and data for an in vitro cytogenicity study in mammalian cells or in vitro micronucleus study.

-The information for the in vitro gene mutation study in bacteria and for the in vitro cytogenicity study in mammalian cells provided in the dossier are rejected for the reasons provided in section 1 of the Appendix on Reasons common to several requests.
+The information for the in vitro gene mutation study in bacteria and for the in vitro cytogenicity study in mammalian cells provided in the dossier are rejected for the reasons provided in the "Appendix on Reasons common to several requests".